David I of Scotland: Early years

-Early rule 1113–1124
+Early rule (1113–1124)

 Prince of the Cumbrians

 David's brother King Edgar had visited William Rufus in May 1099 and bequeathed to David extensive territory to the south of the river Forth.
 On 8 January 1107, Edgar died.
 His younger brother Alexander took the throne.
 It has been assumed that David took control of his inheritance – the southern lands bequeathed by Edgar – soon after the latter's death.
 However, it cannot be shown that he possessed his inheritance until his foundation of Selkirk Abbey late in 1113.
 According to Richard Oram, it was only in 1113, when Henry returned to England from Normandy, that David was at last in a position to claim his inheritance in southern Scotland.

 King Henry's backing seems to have been enough to force King Alexander to recognise his younger brother's claims.
-This probably occurred without bloodshed, but through threat of force nonetheless.
+This probably occurred without bloodshed but through the threat of force nonetheless.
 David's aggression seems to have inspired resentment amongst some native Scots.
 A Middle Gaelic quatrain from this period complains that:

 If "divided from" is anything to go by, this quatrain may have been written in David's new territories in southern Scotland.
-The lands in question consisted of the pre-1975 counties of Roxburghshire, Selkirkshire, Berwickshire, Peeblesshire and Lanarkshire.
+The lands in question consisted of the Shires of Scotland of Roxburghshire, Selkirkshire, Berwickshire, Peeblesshire and Lanarkshire.
 David, moreover, gained the title princeps Cumbrensis, "Prince of the Cumbrians", as attested in David's charters from this era.
 Although this was a large slice of Scotland south of the river Forth, the region of Galloway-proper was entirely outside David's control.
 David may perhaps have had varying degrees of overlordship in parts of Dumfriesshire, Ayrshire, Dunbartonshire and Renfrewshire.
 In the lands between Galloway and the Principality of Cumbria, David eventually set up large-scale marcher lordships, such as Annandale for Robert de Brus, Cunningham for Hugh de Morville, and possibly Strathgryfe for Walter Fitzalan.